-- I will provide five practice problem sets.
-You are encouraged to work in groups.
-The solutions will be discussed in class. - The exams must be taken at the scheduled time.
-When a student has a legitimate (documented) reason for missing one of the exams, the weight of the missed exam will be transferred to the other exam.
-No make-up exams are given. - Incompletes are not generally given for non-medical reasons. - If you have any question regarding your grade, you must ask within a week from the day the grades are posted on canvas.
-No exceptions to this rule will be entertained. - The nature of the applied project is flexible (replication or original empirical analysis).
-The details will be discussed in class. - This syllabus is meant to serve as an outline and guide for the course.
+- I will use slides for lecture to save time that will be used for exercises and discussions in class.
+The lecture slides will be posted on Canvas.
+My lecture slides only contain representative material and definitely do not substitute any textbook. - The exams must be taken at the scheduled time.
+When a student has a legitimate (documented) reason for missing one exam, the weight of the exam will be transferred to the other exams equally.
+Absolutely no make-up exams are given. - Incompletes are not generally given for non-medical reasons. - If you have any question regarding your grades, you must ask within a week from the day the grades are posted.
+No exceptions to this rule will be entertained. - This syllabus is meant to serve as an outline and guide for our course.
 Please note that I may modify it with reasonable notice to you.
-I may also modify the schedule to accommodate the needs of the class.
-Any changes will be announced in class and posted on Canvas under Announcements.

-• All students are expected to abide by the academic code of conduct as laid out by the university: https://regulations.utah.edu/academics/ 6-400.php
+I may also modify the schedule to accommodate the needs of our class.
+Any changes will be announced in class and posted on Canvas under Announcements. - All students are expected to abide by the academic code of conduct as laid out by the university: https://regulations.utah.edu/academics/6-400.php